Azhar Ali: Pakistan tour of England

 In August 2016, Pakistan toured England and Ireland for a full tour.
 Ali had a good Test tour highlight of which was 139 against England in Birmingham in a losing effort.
 He scored 30 in the final Test at the Oval to finish Test series at 2–2.
 He finished as the second highest runscorer for Pakistan in the Test series.
 The following ODI series for Pakistan was abysmal and was one of the worst in history of Pakistan in England.
-Ali captained his side in a 4–1 losing effort, which included a thumping 169 run loss in which England scored a world record score of 444 runs in an innings.
+Ali captained his team in a 4–1 losing effort, which included a thumping 169 run loss in which England scored a world record score of 444 runs in an innings.
 Ali scored 208 runs in 5 innings including two scores of 80 and 82.His tally was the second most of any Pakistani in that series.

 Ali was criticized for his captaincy as well as low personal scoring rate.
 After the England series there were rumors that Ali might step down as captain of Pakistan ODI team.
 He quashed all such rumors and vowed to continue as captain of ODI team.
 PCB and coach Mickey Arthur backed him and he was retained as ODI skipper against West Indies in UAE.